-To specify that a phone or phones should use custom ringtones, you insert two configuration parameters, WaveRinger1 and WaveRinger2, in a custom configuration file.
-These parameters identify the name and location of the custom ringtones that the IP phone downloads (by FTP) to the phone's RAM at boot time.
+To specify that a phone use custom ringtones, you must insert two configuration parameters, WaveRinger1 and WaveRinger2, in a custom configuration file.
+These two parameters identify the name and location of the custom ringtones that the IP phone downloads (by FTP or HTTPS) to its RAM at boot time.
 The WaveRinger1 and WaveRinger2 Configuration Parameters table below provides more details.

-For example, to load one of the custom ringtones, you could replace L/r14 (Ring 4 External) and L/r15 (Ring 4 Internal) with the name and location of the file containing the new custom ringtone, using the symbols shown in the Ringtones and Symbols table below.
+For example, to load one of the custom ringtones, you could replace L/r14 (Ring 4 External) and L/r15 (Ring 4 Internal) with the name and location of the file containing the new custom ringtone, using the symbols shown in the following Ringtones and Symbols table.